Aarhus residence, Denmark

 Aarhus residence, Denmark by CEBRA when designing these new apartment buildings in aarhus, denmark, CEBRA architecture began with one of the most important spaces for a community: the

-Residential layouts must be design and landscape led, with housing quantum being the output of a context appropriate layout.
+Residential layouts must be landscape-led, with housing quantum being the output of a context appropriate layout.
 The design must give precedence to existing landscape features and characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
 Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. when shaping a development for sites of any size.
 This can include long views and areas of landscape beyond the development boundaries.
 Consider what kinds of spaces exist in the surrounding area in order to define provision within the proposed site to ensure appropriate and balanced provision.
 Identify and preserve areas that have high ecological importance, particularly ancient and traditional landscapes.
-Identifying existing landscape and site features can help to inform the design of a residential development and provide a well established and natural means of creating a sense of placeA sense of place is the unique collection of qualities and characteristics that makes one town or development different to another.
+Identifying existing landscape and site features can help to inform the design of a residential development and provide a well-established and natural means of creating a sense of placeA sense of place is the unique collection of qualities and characteristics that makes one town or development different to another.
 It lends meaning or attachment to a development or place, transforming it into a home, a neighbourhood, or a community.
 A sense of place is also what makes our physical surroundings worth caring about. when incorporated into spaces or streets.

 Applicants should demonstrate in their submission how this element of the code has been complied with.